firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

 As well as offering the ability to read mesh information from a file, Firedrake also provides a number of built in mesh types for a number of standard shapes.
-The simplest is a :py:class:`~firedrake.mesh.UnitIntervalMesh` which is a regularly subdivided unit line.
+The simplest is a :py:class:`~firedrake.mesh.IntervalMesh` which is a regularly subdivided unit line of specified length.
 We may also build square meshes with the :py:class:`~firedrake.mesh.UnitSquareMesh` constructor, and cube meshes with :py:class:`~firedrake.mesh.UnitCubeMesh`.
+The API documentation for the :py:mod:`~firedrake.mesh` module has full usage descriptions.

 Immersed manifolds
 ~~~~~~~~~~~~~~~~~~